-Creative Productivity Project or increasing productivity creatively, by relying on the participation of every employee in creating a creative production system.
-In which focuses on increasing productivity in every production process according to the principle of "low cost, standard quality, the shortest lead time" that is still in progress.
-From the results of various productivity enhancing projects, creating a new type of product energy saving and reducing losses in various processes.
-As a result, it increases and maintains the level of competitiveness with low production costs.
-Use energy efficiently and reduce pollution that may occur from the production process.
+The principle of "low cost, standard quality, shortest lead time" is still in progress.
+Participation of all employees in creating production systems and improving creative production processes.
+Focusing on increasing productivity in all production processes.
+From the implement productivity improvement projects, it is creating new product format, energy saving and reducing loss in processes.
+Resulting in increase and maintaining competitiveness with low production costs with use energy efficiently and reduce pollution that may occur from the production process.